DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 [XRootD Man pages](https://xrootd.slac.stanford.edu/docs.html)

-Issue the following commands.
-The first command converts a pnfs location into an xrootd URI.
-Please look at the input and output of the first command, to try and understand how this translation could be done by hand if you needed to do so.
-The output of the first command allows one to type the second command inputs for any pnfs directory.
+Issue the following command.
+Please look at the input and output of the command, and recognize that this is a listing of /pnfs/dune/scratch/users/${USER}/DUNE_tutorial_May2022.
+Try and understand how the translation between a NFS path and an xrootd URI could be done by hand if you needed to do so.

 ~~~
-pnfs2xrootd /pnfs/dune/scratch/users/${USER}/
 xrdfs root://fndca1.fnal.gov:1094/ ls /pnfs/fnal.gov/usr/dune/scratch/users/${USER}/DUNE_tutorial_May2022
 ~~~
 {: .language-bash}